(2017) Indian National Security (Delhi: Oxford University Press).

 ‘… well-versed in the academic literature of international relations theory and practice; … for the reader wanting a comprehensive … review of China and India in the contemporary international system, this book certainly passes muster’ (Lawrence R. Sullivan, in Journal of Chinese Political Science)

-‘… with clarity and verve, Ogden demonstrates an extraordinary mastery of the subject.
-His magisterial analysis makes a unique & invaluable contribution to the field’ (Sumit Ganguly, Indiana University at Bloomington)
+‘… writing with clarity and verve, Ogden demonstrates an extraordinary mastery of the subject.
+His magisterial analysis makes a unique and invaluable contribution to the field’ (Sumit Ganguly, Indiana University at Bloomington)

-‘… an indispensable guide to how the re-emergence of China and India will transform 21st century IR; … rightly argues (that) their distinctive political identities will shape their foreign policy’ (Ian Hall, Griffith University)
+‘… Ogden provides an indispensable guide to how the re-emergence of China and India will likely transform 21st century international relations; … he rightly argues (that) their distinctive political identities will shape their foreign policy agendas’ (Ian Hall, Griffith University)

 (2014) Indian Foreign Policy: Ambition & Transition (Cambridge: Polity).